 Your social media services are precious, but so is your PPC (Pay-Per-Click).
 It’s a crucial component of social media services because it drives traffic to your website, giving your website the potential of generating more sales.
 But what happens when your social media services team drops the ball or when PPC goes awry?
-Read below and find out!
+Read below and find out more about PPC mistakes that you might be doing.

 - Target Location